Decolonize Data Toolkit

 Dear NAME,

 Accurate data tells accurate stories.
-For too long, western data practices have misidentified, misclassified, and erased Native people – resulting in data genocide.
+For too long, western data practices have misidentified and misclassified Native people.
 That’s why we’re partnering with the Urban Indian Health Institute to decolonize data.

-Decolonizing data looks like presenting our data with the necessary context to tell complete stories.
+Decolonizing data is presenting our data with the necessary context to tell complete stories.
 We know that data is not just numbers and statistics.
 Native data represents Native people.

 With these harmful practices impacting everything from adequate healthcare funding to ending the Missing and Murdered Indigenous Women crisis, we are one of many organizations committed to decolonizing data.